aws-samples/serverless-coffee/extenstensions/README.md

 Submit a Pull Request to this repository.
 Your extension must contain a deployable IaC template, and a README.md file explaining the use case.

-The best extensions will be added to the live serverlesspresso application.
+The best extensions will be added to the live Serverlesspresso application.